Globski/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 After the execution of line 3, is the string object pointed by a deleted?
 Answer with Yes or No (106-line3.txt)
 After the execution of line 4, is the string object pointed by b deleted?
 Answer with Yes or No (106-line4.txt)
 How many string objects are created by the execution of the last line of the script (106-line5.txt).

-## Additional Note

-1. **Everything is an Object**: In Python, all data types are objects, which means they have identity, type, and value.

-2. **Immutable vs Mutable**:
-   - **Immutable**: Objects that cannot be changed after creation (e.g., integers, strings, tuples).
-   - **Mutable**: Objects that can be modified (e.g., lists, dictionaries, sets).

-3. **Reference and Assignment**:
-   - Assigning a variable creates a reference to an object, not a copy.
-   - Aliasing occurs when two variables refer to the same object.

-4. **Memory and Identifiers**: Every object has a unique identifier, which can be accessed using the `id()` function.

-5. **Why Python is Awesome**: Emphasizes readability, simplicity, and a vast ecosystem.

-6. **Object vs Class**: A class is a blueprint; an object is an instance of that class.

-7. **References and Aliasing**:
-   - To check if two variables are identical, use `a is b`.
-   - To see if two variables point to the same object, again use `a is b`.

-8. **Memory Management**: Use the `id()` function to display a variable's identifier.

-10. **What is an object?**
-   An object is an instance of a class, containing data and methods.

-11. **What is the difference between a class and an object?**
-   A class is a blueprint for creating objects; an object is an instantiated class.

-12. **What is an immutable object?**
-   An immutable object is one whose state cannot be modified after it is created.

-13. **How to check if two variables are linked to the same object?**
-   Use `a is b` to check if both variables reference the same object.

-14. **How to display the variable identifier?**
-   Use `id(variable)` to display the memory address of the variable.